 You see, there appears to be a direct link between the state of the digestive system and the immune system.
 Within this, those individuals with healthy digestive systems that are full to the brim of good bacteria (and relatively free of bad gut bacteria) tend to have much more effective immune systems than those who exhibit the opposite.

 Considering this, it is highly likely that the supplementation of bentonite clay will have a positive effect on immunity through its positive interactions with the digestive system and the gut.

 While there is currently no evidence to support bentonite clays ability to treat the flu, through its interaction with the immune system there is reason to believe it may have the potential to prevent its onset.

-Obviously, we would like to see some solid human research before we can recommend it’s use for this purpose, but the early sings are promising.
+Obviously, we would like to see some solid human research before we can recommend its use for this purpose, but the early signs are promising.

 Does Bentonite Clay Help Thyroid Functioning?

 There has been an abundance of early research performed in mice and rats demonstrating that bentonite clay can enhance the health of the thyroid gland, while simultaneously assisting in the regulation of the thyroid hormones.

 While these exact mechanisms are unclear, the early signs are quite promising.
 As normal, further research is needed before we can suggest bentonite clay is used in this capacity, but it does appear likely to offer a potential means to enhance thyroid health.

 Does Bentonite Clay Have Anti-Cancer Properties?